What is a Forward Contract?

 Forward and futures contracts are very similar.
 They both involve an agreement on a specific price of an underlying asset to be paid at a specified date in the future.
 There are however a few key differences:

-- Forwards are settled at the expiration date between the two parties meaning there is higher counter-party risk than futures contracts which have clearing houses
+- Forwards are settled at the expiration date between the two parties meaning there is higher counterparty risk than futures contracts that have clearing houses.

 Forward Contract Payoff Diagram and Worked Example